Sleuthsz/News_Bytes/Documentation/README.md

 1.0 Initial creation of News_Bytes Project to include Trello setup and documentation/development planning - 10 Dec 2022

+1.1 Initial creation of function get_headlines() to scrape the top ten headlines.
+Initialization of ChatGPT for scraping - 12 Dec 2022

 ---

 ## Authors